 Syttende Mai in Westby, Wis.
-This Norwegian town, southeast of La Crosse, holds a bicycle tour, troll hunt, rommegrot-eating contest, old-time music and a big parade at 1:30 p.m.
+This Norwegian town, southeast of La Crosse, holds a bicycle tour, troll hunt, rommegrot-eating contest, old-time music, children's tractor pull and a big parade at 1:30 p.m.
 Sunday.
-May 1921.
+May 1920.

 This is a bike-crazy part of the country.
 We like twisting singletrack, floating on fat tires and even gravel grinding but we love our off-road touring trails.